PriyanshuPal24/React-Native/DiceGame/README.md

-# 🎨 BgChanger App (React Native)
+# 🎲 React Native Dice Roller App

-The **BgChanger** app is a simple React Native application that allows users to change the background color of the screen dynamically with a tap of a button.
-It's a fun and interactive way to explore basic concepts of React Native like hooks, styling, and state management.
+A simple, interactive dice rolling app built with React Native.
+Tap the button to roll a dice and get a haptic feedback along with a dice image update.

 ---

 ## 🚀 Features

+- 🎲 Displays dice faces from 1 to 6 using images
-- Change background color on button tap
+- 🔄 Random number generation on button tap
-- Random color generation using hex codes
+- 📳 Haptic feedback on dice roll (using react-native-haptic-feedback)
-- Clean and minimal UI
+- 🌈 Simple and clean UI
-- Great for beginners to understand state and events
+- 🧊 Default state uses a Zero.png image (no roll yet)

 ---